w3c/web-annotation/admin/CRTransitionRequest.md

 	https://github.com/w3c/web-annotation/issues/231

-Decisions on the issues, answers to, and responses from commenter are all registered in the issue thread, with pointers to the IRC logs where the resolutions were passed on the calls.
+Decisions on the issues, answers to, and responses from commenter are all registered in the issue threads, with pointers to the IRC logs where the resolutions were passed on the calls.

 (6) Objections
 ==============

 There were no formal objections.

 (7) Features marked as "at risk"
 ================================